makehumancommunity/makehuman-static-website/content/MPFB/Developer/rigging_and_posing.md

 * rigify: settings for rigify meta rigs.
 This is discussed further down.
 * roll: This is the initial rotation of the bone around its Y axis
 * use_connect: force this bone's head to be at the exact location of the parent bone's tail
-* layers (not shown above) is an array of 32 booleans determining on which bone layers the bone should be visible.
-* inherit scale, use_inherit_rotation and use_local_location: Strategies for which transforms to inherit from the parent bone, see [this section](https://docs.blender.org/manual/en/latest/animation/armatures/bones/properties/relations.html) of Blender's documentation for information on what these do.
+* inherit_scale, use_inherit_rotation and use_local_location: Strategies for which transforms to inherit from the parent bone, see [this section](https://docs.blender.org/manual/en/latest/animation/armatures/bones/properties/relations.html) of Blender's documentation for information on what these do.

+There are also the following possible keys, not shown in the example above:

+* bendy_bone: sub-structure that contains a subset of B-Bone settings for the bone.
+* constraints: array of structures defining constraints to add to the bone.
+* layers: an array of 32 booleans determining on which bone layers the bone should be visible.
+* roll_strategy: specifies a rule to compute the roll automatically.
+* rotation_mode: specifies the rotation mode to use for animation, chosen out of QUATERNION (default), XYZ, etc.

 The head / tail blocks specify where the head and the tail of the bone should be, in relation to the base mesh.
 The "default_position" is a coordinate specifying where the head/tail should be placed as a last resort if no matching strategy can be used.

-There are three strategies possible for matching:
+There are four strategies possible for matching:

 * CUBE: position should be at the exact center of the joint cube vertex group specified in the "cube_name" key
 * VERTEX: position should be at the exact spot of a specific vertex specified by the "vertex_index" key
-* MEAN: position should be at the geometric mean between two vertices specified as a two cell array in the "vertex_indices" key
+* MEAN: position should be at the geometric mean between two or more vertices specified as an array in the "vertex_indices" key
+* XYZ: the three coordinate values of the position should be taken from three separate vertices specified as an array in the "vertex_indices" key

+When saving the rig, MPFB can automatically choose one of CUBE, VERTEX, or MEAN of two vertices based on the position of the bone.
+Other strategies must be manually configured by editing the json file.

+When the rig is loaded from json using the Developer panel, the strategies used are stored in custom properties of the bones, and reused on save unless the bone was moved and the automatically chosen strategy would be a clearly better match.
+Saving a rig loaded via the non-developer Add Rig panel will lose all original strategy data and re-create it from scratch.

+There is only one possible roll strategy (must be manually assigned when needed):

+* ALIGN_Z_WORLD_Z: aligns the local Z axis to be as close as possible to the world Z axis.

+The bendy bone settings support the following properties, listed here with their default values:

+    "bendy_bone": {
+        "segments": 1,
+        "custom_handle_start": null,
+        "custom_handle_end": null,
+        "handle_type_start": "AUTO",
+        "handle_type_end": "AUTO",
+        "handle_use_ease_start": false,
+        "handle_use_ease_end": false,
+        "handle_use_scale_start": [false, false, false],
+        "handle_use_scale_end": [false, false, false],
+        "easein": 1.0,
+        "easeout": 1.0
+    },

+The constraint list uses property names from the Blender Python API, with name and type being mandatory.
+A real example:

+    "constraints": [
+        {
+            "head_tail": 0.0,
+            "influence": 0.5,
+            "mix_mode": "REPLACE",
+            "name": "Copy@DEF",
+            "owner_space": "LOCAL",
+            "remove_target_shear": false,
+            "subtarget": "thigh.L",
+            "target": true,
+            "target_space": "LOCAL_OWNER_ORIENT",
+            "type": "COPY_TRANSFORMS",
+            "use_bbone_shape": false
+        },
+        ...
+    ],

 The rigify block is only relevant for creating rigify meta rigs.
 It has additional settings for rigify.
 A rigify block may look like this: